The only way to minimize the annoyance of car repair is to choose a high-quality

 Cost Exceeding the Estimate: No shop may charge more than 10 percent above

 its estimate unless authorized by phone or in writing by the customer.

-Return of parts: All shops must return replaced parts if requested in advance.
+Return of Parts: All shops must return replaced parts, if requested in

-Parts that must be returned to a manufacturer under a warranty agreement
+advance.
+Parts that must be returned to a manufacturer under a warranty

-are excepted, but you have a right to inspect even parts covered by warranty.
+agreement are excepted, but customers have a right to inspect parts covered

 Invoices: All shops must provide a written invoice for any work performed.

 The invoice must include a description of the work; a list of parts supplied

 and whether the parts were new, rebuilt, or used; and an itemized list